-When you set up a process, you can specify whether step owners can see all steps in the process in the Process task pane, or only their current step.
+When you create a process definition, you can specify whether step owners can see all steps in the process in the Process task pane, or only their current step.
 This is controlled using the following setting on the Process Properties tab: Allow step owners to see all steps in the process task pane.